momentum-morehouse-team-1/momentum-morehouse-team-1.github.io/_posts/2020-06-18-linkedin-writing.md

     - Why you are learning to code and what you want to do with your new skills
     - A *problem* you've encountered in coding, the *action* you took to solve it and the *results* of that action
     - How your previous career experience contributes to your thinking and skills as a developer
+- Have a look at the materials Erica shared and start thinking about any particular individuals or types of companies you would like to connect with.
 #### To Submit - email writing piece and link to your LinkedIn to rebecca@momentumlearn.com to Rebecca by the start of class Monday

 ### Video
 [Vimeo Channel](https://vimeo.com/showcase/m-at-m) updated to include Mari's Objects video and changing HTML with JS.